aritram1/lwc-oss-my-components/README.md

 # My LWCOSS components
-This is a collection of HTML and LWCOSS based components [`View Live`](https://aritram1.github.io/lwc-oss-my-components/)
+This is a collection of HTML and LWCOSS based components and LWC base components off the platform.
+View it live [`here`](https://aritram1.github.io/lwc-oss-my-components/)

 # How to start?
 Start simply by cloning the repo and running `npm install` followed by `npm run watch`.
 This will start the project with a local development server.